google/pepper.js/README.rst

 when tests are available (either automatic or manual).
 This means that even if an interface is supported, there may be missing features or subtle incompatibilities where test coverage is not available.
-Lack of test coverage is the main reason ppapi.js has not been declared v1.0.
+Lack of test coverage will be the main difficulty in getting ppapi.js to v1.0.

 TODO figure out how to clearly explain how this situation impacts developers, or fix it.